sinfullykyle/Drone-Camera-Controller/README.md

-# Drone-Camera-Controller
-Custom Roblox camera recoil system with movement-based bounce and first-person feedback.
-Toggle with E key and use the recoil test to simulate camera kick for testing and tuning.
+A Roblox camera recoil system that adds dynamic bounce while walking and in first person.
+Toggle the effect with the E key.
+Includes a recoil test feature for simulating strong camera kick.

+## Features
+- Toggle recoil (E key)
+- Movement-based camera bounce
+- First-person support
+- Recoil test function

+## Usage
+Place the script in a LocalScript inside StarterPlayerScripts.